metalichen/metalichen.github.io/_pages/about.md

 Recent news
 ======
+**19 Aug 2024:** Very excited about [the new preprint](https://www.biorxiv.org/content/10.1101/2024.08.16.608140v1) from my postdoc project.
+Lichen symbiosis is a great conundrum: how can multiple microbes create a large, 3D, and structurally complex organism?
+To answer this question, we used metagenomics, metatranscriptomics, and a bit of protein structure modeling.
+We explored how gene expression differes between lichen thallus parts / developmental stages and also present the first in-depth analysis of lichen secretome

 **8 Dec 2023:** First published paper from my postdoc!
 Our preprint on the genomics of Coccomyxa [is published](http://rdcu.be/dsyTN) in Scientific Reports

 **14 Sep 2023:** First preprint from my postdoc project [is out](https://www.biorxiv.org/content/10.1101/2023.09.13.557537v1) today.
 Here, we analyze the genome of Coccomyxa viridis - a green alga that we accidentally cultured from a lichen thallus.
 Unexpectedly, we discovered that C. viridis is present in many lichens, probably as an endophyte